gosulap/Track-Retriever/README.md

 ## Functions

-I made getPaylistIds and get_playlist_tracks as helpers for getTracks but you are more than welcome to use them
+I made getPlaylistIds and get_playlist_tracks as helpers for getTracks but you are more than welcome to use them

 ```
 getTracks(username, client_id, client_secret,redirect_uri,getNames = False)